Somatic Therapy Techniques

 Healing Through the Wisdom of the Nervous System

-Somatic psychotherapy invites us to listen to the body — to understand how it carries the weight of our experiences, especially stress, trauma, chronic illness, and emotional overwhelm.
+Somatic techniques invite us to listen to the body — to understand how it carries the weight of our experiences, especially stress, trauma, chronic illness, and emotional overwhelm.
 Using a nervous system–based approach, we gently and holistically work with what’s stored in the body, so healing can unfold from the inside out.

 Your body is not broken.